Authentication¶

 HTTP Basic Auth is the most straightforward option.
 The client includes a

-username and password in the Authorization
+username and password in the Authorization header on every request.
+The

 credentials are base64 encoded but otherwise sent in plain text, so HTTPS is